 - First, launch Dr.Fone.

 - Next, connect your smartphone to your computer with a USB cable.

 - Select Data Recovery.
 The app will ask you to select the data types you want to recover.
 For deleted SMS message recovery, select Messages.

-- After the scanning completes you will be able to select the messages you want to restore.
+- After scanning, you can select the messages you want to restore.

 To conclude, the above tools essentially complement each other.
-For instance, I use the 200GB Google One yearly subscription plan but I prefer to backup my data with SMS Backup & Restore.
-I don’t use Dr.Fone, but it is a great option for people who want to manually backup their data and have full control over it.
-It is also a great tull for anyone attempting to recover deleted data, including SMS messages.
+For instance, I use the 200GB Google One yearly subscription plan, but I prefer to backup my data with SMS Backup & Restore.
+I don't use Dr.Fone, but it is an excellent option for people who want to manually backup their data and have complete control over it.
+It is also a great tool for anyone attempting to recover deleted data, including SMS messages.

 - 10 Online Games to Chill Out With and De-Stress Yourself - August 8, 2023